stephaneVercouillieBMID/slate/source/index.html.md

 **registration** | Unsupported | Not supported due to “client dynamic registration”is not supported.
 The client registration process is done during the partner onboarding.

 #### Authorization Response specifications
-Once the authentication is finished (successfully or not), itsme will call back the calling application (your App or the mobile bro
+Once the authentication is finished (successfully or not), itsme will call back the calling application (your App or the mobile browser

 ## 2. Token Request